kevin51jiang/vlive-dl/README.md

 # VLife-Downloader-And-Subtitle-Burn-in
 Welp.
 I'm lazy, and I just became a koreaboo.
 Time to combine the two.

+## Installation
+1. `pip install -r requirements.txt`
+2. Download Handbrake CLI for burning in subtitles [here](https://handbrake.fr/downloads2.php) and add it to your PATH

 ## Roadmap
 1. Make python script
 2. Use youtube-dl to download relevant videos